Build-My-Own-BYOX/tricks-git/troubleshooting/README.md

 ## Commit

 ### Undo the revert
-- If you revert a commit in your local repo accidentally, it's recommended to use `git reset` (because that revert commit has not been published)
+- If you revert a commit in your local repo accidentally, it's recommended to use `git reset` (because that revert commit has not been published) to undo that revert commit

     ```bash
     git reset --hard HEAD^